Heat Pumps

 Are There Any Disadvantages to Using Heat Pumps Instead of Gas Boilers?

-It is currently uncertain if rented properties will be provided with heat pumps prior to the 2035 deadline for the discontinuation of gas boilers.
+It is currently uncertain if rented properties will be provided with heat pumps before the 2035 deadline for the discontinuation of gas boilers.noise measurement of heat pumps

 At What Stage Should I Contact Clement Acoustics?

+Local Authorities may ask for a noise impact assessment as a part of the planning permission to install an air source heat pump.
 It is recommended that Clement Acoustics are engaged with as early as possible within the project timeline, in order to provide the best possible service.

 Why Choose Clement Acoustics for a Noise Impact Assessment?